cakephp/docs/en/core-libraries/internationalization-and-localization.rst

     msgstr[0] "Un fichero eliminado" # Translation in singular msgstr[1] "{0} ficheros eliminados" # Translation in plural

-When using this other format you are required to use another translation function::
+When using this other format, you are required to use another translation function::

     // Returns: "10 ficheros eliminados"